How Do I Calculate Estimated Taxes for My Business?

 You can use the quarterly vouchers included in IRS Form 1040-ES to make these payments.

 If you use a tax preparer or tax preparation software to prepare your tax return, they will include an estimated tax calculation and copies of vouchers.
-You must make the payments yourself by
+You must make the payments yourself in one of three ways:

-- Online using IRS Direct Pay, your credit or debit card, or one of the other IRS payment options, or
+- Paying online using IRS Direct Pay, your credit or debit card, or one of the other IRS payment options

 See IRS Form 1040-ES for copies of vouchers and details on these and other payment methods.